Rangers keep Astros waiting for playoffs with 5-4 win in 10 - WHIZ News

-ARLINGTON, Texas (AP) — Joey Gallo kept the Houston Astros from clinching the last playoff spot in the AL playoffs at least temporarily, driving home the winning run on a fielder’s-choice grounder in the 10th inning for a 5-4 Texas Rangers win Friday night.
+ARLINGTON, Texas (AP) — Ryan Pressly had no interest in waiting to see if the Astros would get the help they needed to clinch the last spot in the expanded American League playoffs after the Houston reliever couldn’t finish it himself when he was a strike away.

-The Astros were a strike away from going to the postseason for a franchise-best fourth straight year when Ronald Guzman hit a tying homer in the bottom of the ninth off Ryan Pressly.
+Joey Gallo’s run-scoring fielder’s choice in the 10th inning completed a 5-4 victory for Texas as the Rangers rallied from a run down in each of the last two innings, starting with Ronald Guzman’s two-out, two-strike solo homer off Pressly in the ninth.

 Now Houston has to wait to see if the Los Angeles Angels lose at the Dodgers.
 A loss by the Angels, and the Astros (29-29) clinch second place in the AL West.
-Their three-year reign in the division was already ended by Oakland.
+Their three-year reign in the division was already ended by Oakland in the pandemic-shortened season.

+“Who cares?” said Pressly, who had his fourth blown save in 16 chances.
+“We’ve got to take care of business first.”

+The loss meant Houston had to wait to see if Dusty Baker would become the first manager to lead five different franchises to the playoffs.

+“I want to keep proving and keep going and do my thing,” Huff said.
+“I’m trying to stay consistent, have a good thought and have fun.”

-Alex Bregman homered and a had a sacrifice fly that put the Astros ahead 4-3 in the top of the 10th.
+Alex Bregman homered in the sixth and had a sacrifice fly that put the Astros ahead 4-3 in the top of the 10th.
+Houston’s first run came on George Springer’s RBI triple.

 Nick Solak matched Bregman’s sacrifice fly to get the last-place Rangers even in the bottom of the 10th.
-Gallo’s grounder was fielded by José Altuve, but his desperate throw home was wide, allowing pinch-runner Andrew Romine to score.
+Gallo’s grounder was fielded by José Altuve, but the second baseman’s desperate throw home was wide, allowing pinch-runner Andrew Romine to score.

+Bregman was as disinterested as Pressly about what was going on two time zones away.

+“I’m going to go to bed,” Bregman said.
+“I’m going to call my family and just try to get a good night’s sleep and come back ready to play tomorrow.”

-Enoli Paredes (3-3) walked Isiah Kiner-Falefa to start the Texas 10th, and the bases were loaded when first baseman Yuli Gurriel’s throw to second was wide on a sharp grounder from Willie Calhoun.
+Enoli Paredes (3-3) walked Isiah Kiner-Falefa to start the Texas 10th, and the bases were loaded after first baseman Yuli Gurriel’s throw to second was wide on a sharp grounder from Willie Calhoun.

+Brett Martin (1-1) got the win, giving up a single to Kyle Tucker after Bregman’s sacrifice before getting a popout from Gurriel, who put the Astros ahead 3-2 in the eighth on a soft single inside the bag at first with Guzman playing well off the line on a shift.

+Guzman’s fourth homer of the season barely cleared the wall down the line in right.

 3,000 STRAIGHT FOR PA MAN